-There is no active market for the notes and if an active trading market does not develop for the notes you may not be able to resell them.
+If an active trading market does not continue for the notes you may not be able to resell them.

-The notes are new securities that may not be widely distributed and for which there is currently no active trading market.
-We intend to apply to have the notes listed and quoted on the SGX-ST. Even if the notes become listed on this exchange, we may delist the notes.
-An active market may not develop for the notes and there can be no assurance as to the liquidity of any market that may develop for the notes.
-If a market for the notes does not develop, holders may be unable to resell such securities for an extended period of time, if at all, and the market price and liquidity of the notes may be adversely affected.
+The Original Notes are listed on the SGX-ST and we intend to apply to have the notes offered hereby listed and quoted on the SGX-ST. Even if the notes become listed on this exchange, we may delist the notes.
+An active market may not continue for the notes and there can be no assurance as to the liquidity of any market for the notes.
+If a market for the notes does not continue, holders may be unable to resell such securities for an extended period of time, if at all, and the market price and liquidity of the notes may be adversely affected.
 Historically, the market for non-investment grade debt has been subject to disruptions that have caused substantial volatility in the prices of securities similar to the notes.
 Any such disruptions could adversely affect the prices at which the notes may be sold.

-Further, even if a market were to exist, the notes could trade at prices that may be lower than the initial issue price depending on many factors, including prevailing interest rates, the markets for similar securities, general economic conditions in the United States and Colombia and our financial condition, performance and prospects.
+Further, even if a market were to continue, the notes could trade at prices that may be lower than the initial issue price depending on many factors, including prevailing interest rates, the markets for similar securities, general economic conditions in the United States and Colombia and our financial condition, performance and prospects.